robertozh29/SwagLabs/README.md

 # Unittest for SwagLabs

-This README provides the steps and requirements to run a Selenium script using Firefox on a SteamOS system.
+This README provides the steps and requirements to run an automation testing project for saucedemo.com page.

 ## Prerequisites